Georg Cantor: One-to-one correspondence

-Cantor's 1874 Crelle paper was the first to invoke the notion of a 1-to-1 correspondence, though he did not use that phrase.
-He then began looking for a 1-to-1 correspondence between the points of the unit square and the points of a unit line segment.
-In an 1877 letter to Richard Dedekind, Cantor proved a far stronger result: for any positive integer n, there exists a 1-to-1 correspondence between the points on the unit line segment and all of the points in an n-dimensional space.
-About this discovery Cantor wrote to Dedekind: "Je le vois, mais je ne le crois pas!" ("I see it, but I don't believe it!")
-The result that he found so astonishing has implications for geometry and the notion of dimension.
+Cantor's 1874 Crelle paper was the first to invoke the notion of 1-to-1 correspondence, though he did not use that term.
+He then began looking for 1-to-1 correspondence between the points of the unit square and the points of a unit line segment.
+In an 1877 letter to Richard Dedekind, Cantor proved a far stronger result: for any positive integer n, there exists a 1-to-1 correspondence between the points on the unit line segment and all the points in an n-dimensional space.
+Of this discovery, Cantor wrote to Dedekind: "Je le vois, mais je ne le crois pas!" ("I see it, but I don't believe it!")
+The result he found so astonishing has implications for geometry and the notion of dimension.

-In 1878, Cantor submitted another paper to Crelle's Journal, in which he defined precisely the concept of a 1-to-1 correspondence and introduced the notion of "power" (a term he took from Jakob Steiner) or "equivalence" of sets: two sets are equivalent (have the same power) if there exists a 1-to-1 correspondence between them.
-Cantor defined countable sets (or denumerable sets) as sets which can be put into a 1-to-1 correspondence with the natural numbers, and proved that the rational numbers are denumerable.
+In 1878, Cantor submitted another paper to Crelle's Journal in which he precisely defined the concept of a 1-to-1 correspondence and introduced the notion of "power" (a term he took from Jakob Steiner) or "equivalence" of sets: two sets are equivalent (have the same power) if there is a 1-to-1 correspondence between them.
+Cantor defined countable sets (or denumerable sets) as sets that can be put into 1-to-1 correspondence with the natural numbers, and proved that the rational numbers are denumerable.
 He also proved that n-dimensional Euclidean space R^{n} has the same power as the real numbers R, as does a countably infinite product of copies of R. While he made free use of countability as a concept, he did not write the word "countable" until 1883.
 Cantor also discussed his thinking about dimension, stressing that his mapping between the unit interval and the unit square was not a continuous one.

-This paper displeased Kronecker and Cantor wanted to withdraw it; however, Dedekind persuaded him not to do so and Karl Weierstrass supported its publication.
+This paper displeased Kronecker and Cantor wanted to withdraw it, but Dedekind persuaded him not to do so and Karl Weierstrass supported its publication.
 Nevertheless, Cantor never again submitted anything to Crelle.

 Continuum hypothesis

 Cantor was the first to formulate what later came to be known as the continuum hypothesis or CH: there exists no set whose power is greater than that of the naturals and less than that of the reals (or equivalently, the cardinality of the reals is exactly aleph-one, rather than just at least aleph-one).
-Cantor believed the continuum hypothesis to be true and tried for many years to prove it, in vain.
+Cantor believed the continuum hypothesis to be true and tried in vain for many years to prove it.
 His inability to prove the continuum hypothesis caused him considerable anxiety.

-The difficulty Cantor had in proving the continuum hypothesis has been underscored by later developments in the field of mathematics: a 1940 result by Kurt Gödel and a 1963 one by Paul Cohen together imply that the continuum hypothesis can be neither proved nor disproved using standard Zermelo–Fraenkel set theory plus the axiom of choice (the combination referred to as "ZFC").
+The difficulty Cantor had in proving the continuum hypothesis has been underscored by later developments in mathematics: a 1940 result by Kurt Gödel and a 1963 one by Paul Cohen together imply that the continuum hypothesis can be neither proved nor disproved using standard Zermelo–Fraenkel set theory plus the axiom of choice (the combination referred to as "ZFC").